euler-xyz/ethereum-vault-connector/docs/specs.md

 1. An Owner of the group of 256 accounts is recorded only once upon the first interaction of any of its accounts with the EVC.
 1. Only an Account Owner can authorize an Account Operator to operate on behalf of the Account.
 1. An Account can have multiple Account Operators.
+1. Account Operator address cannot belong to the Account Owner of the Account for which the Operator being is authorized.
 1. Each Account can have at most 20 Collateral Vaults enabled at a time.
 1. Each Account can have at most one Controller Vault enabled at a time unless it's a transient state during a Checks-deferrable Call.
 This is how single-liability-per-account is enforced.
 1. Only an Account Owner or the Account Operator can enable and disable Collateral Vaults for the Account.